 NOTE 1: For an Inter-Master Node handover without Secondary Node change, the source SN and the target SN shown in Figure 10.7.2-1 are the same node.

-1. The source MN starts the handover procedure by initiating the Xn Handover Preparation procedure including both MCG and SCG configuration.
+1. The source MN starts the handover procedure by initiating the Xn Handover Preparation procedure including both MCG and SCG configuration and source SN associated configuration.
 The source MN includes the source SN UE XnAP ID, SN ID and the UE context in the source SN in the Handover Request message.

 NOTE 2: The source MN may trigger the MN-initiated SN Modification procedure (to the source SN) to retrieve the current SCG configuration and to allow provision of data forwarding related information before step 1.